jeremytammik/tbc/a/2052_multiversion.md

 - Bounding boxes XYZ and UV and whether they change under different zoom levels

 **Answer:**
-Well, the first thing to try out is the [filtered element collector taking a view element id](https://www.revitapidocs.com/2024/6359776d-915e-f8a2-4147-b31024671ee1.htm).
+The first thing to try out is
+the [filtered element collector taking a view element id](https://www.revitapidocs.com/2024/6359776d-915e-f8a2-4147-b31024671ee1.htm).

 The description says, *Constructs a new FilteredElementCollector that will search and filter the visible elements in a view*, which exactly matches your query.
 I would be surprised if the two exactly matching descriptions really mean exactly the same thing, but who knows, you may be in luck.